 Major steps were taken towards normalization of relations with Japan with the 2002 Koizumi visit to North Korea and the signing of the Japan-North Korea Pyongyang Declaration.
 In response, the US insisted that North Korea was pursuing a uranium enrichment program and scrapped the Agreed Framework.
 However, even though the US was refusing direct negotiations and North Korea was pursuing its nuclear development, from April 2003 the Six Party talks began.
 These talks culminated in the September 2005 joint statement spelling out the denuclearization of the Korean peninsula and a future of peace and cooperation in Northeast Asia.
 However, just before that agreement, the US Treasury froze North Korean accounts in the Banca Delta Asia in Macao, accusing North Korea of counterfeit dollar manufacture.
 North Korea said that, unless those financial sanctions were rescinded, it would not return to the Six Party Talks.
 Instead, it sought direct negotiations with the US, which the US refused.
 In that context, North Korea carried out its succession of missile tests on 5 July and its nuclear test on 8 October 2006.

-Map showing location of North
+Map showing location of North Korean nuclear test

 From this sequence of events, North Korea conducted its nuclear weapon program with the US in mind, while at the same time it was striving for normalization of relations with Japan.
 Even at the time when it reached the agreement with the US to stop nuclear development, we can see that it did not completely abandon the possibility of nuclear weapon development, thinking of it as perhaps a kind of insurance.
 The Bush administration’s policies threatened North Korea, but were unable to stop it from possessing nuclear weapons.